 If you miss this deadline, your case will be dismissed.
 You will lose your right to hold the responsible party accountable for the damages your family have suffered.
 Do not delay; contact our Kansas City wrongful death attorneys as soon as possible to protect your claim.

-Contact a Kansas City Wrongful Death Lawyer for a Free Consultation
+Contact a Kansas City Wrongful Death Lawyer Near You for a Free Consultation

-The Bradley Law Firm is committed to helping your family hold the responsible party accountable for your loved one’s premature death.
+Bradley Law Personal Injury Lawyers is committed to helping your family hold the responsible party accountable for your loved one’s premature death.
 We will put our experience and reputation to work on your behalf to seek the full compensation your family needs during this difficult time.